rust-lang/rfcs/text/0000-security-advisories.md

 commands with a large variety of usecases (over single-purpose commands), using yanking this way has a few drawbacks:

-- Cargo dosen't allow yanked packages to be used in new packages.
+- Cargo doesn't allow yanked packages to be used in new packages.
 In the author's opinion, people who know what they're doing should be allowed to depend on vulnerable packages, as they might use the crate in a way that poses no security threat.